gnang/HypermatrixAlgebraPackage/README.md

 Orthogonal hypermatrices are analogous to Orthogonal matrices in the fact that the product of their transposes yields the [Kronecker delta](http://en.wikipedia.org/wiki/Kronecker_delta#Properties_of_generalized_Kronecker_delta) of the same size and order.
-A symbolic paramatetrization of $2\times 2\times 2$ hypermatrices is given by
+A symbolic parametetrization of $2\times 2\times 2$ hypermatrices is given by

 ```python
 sage: Q = GeneralOrthogonalHypermatrix(3)